-The Graduate School is please to announce the winners of the first annual Graduate Student Paper Competition.
-All students were encouraged to submit papers reflecting original work in their field.
-They were judged on the basis of quality of writing, originality of the work, and overall contribution to the knowledge base of their field.
-Winners were chosen at the masters and doctoral level, and the winners will present their research as keynotes prior to the Poster and Digital Display Exhibition as part of the Research Symposium.
+The Graduate School is please to announce the second annual Graduate Student Paper Competition.
+All students are encouraged to submit papers reflecting original work in their field.
+Papers will be judged on the basis of quality of writing, originality of the work, and overall contribution to the knowledge base of their field.
+Winners are chosen at the masters and doctoral level, and the winners will present their research as keynotes.

 11:20 a.m. – 12.20 p.m.

 Advisor: Paul Lisicky